aws-samples/amazon-cloudwatch-alarm-formatted-email/README.md

 Once the alarm is triggered, you should receive an HTML formatted email notification to the address specified in the ```pEmailToAddress``` CloudFormation paramter.

+**Note**:  Although most of the time each message will be delivered to your application exactly once, the distributed nature of Amazon SNS and transient network conditions could result in occasional, duplicate messages at the subscriber end.

 &nbsp;

 # Sample Output